zelmore/HealthyRecipe/README.md

 # HealthyRecipe
-an application that displays a recipe for Bruschetta
+an Android application that displays a recipe for Bruschetta